Day 1

 Drive to Boothbay Harbor, Maine

 Depart from New Hampshire and drive to Booth Bay Harbor, Maine.
 This drive takes 2 hours and 30 minutes.
-Check-In to your Historic Victorian Inn located on the waterfront in the heart of the scenic coastal town of Boothbay Harbor, which has earned the distinction as the "finest B&B on the Waterfront."
-The Inn specializes in gracious Downeast hospitality, elegant accommodations with water views from your decks or balcony overlooking the ever-changing tides of Boothbay Harbor.
+Check in to your historic Victorian inn located on the waterfront in the heart of the scenic coastal town of Boothbay Harbor.
 Enjoy the convenient, quiet location, right on the harbor, and just steps to downtown Boothbay Harbor's art galleries, shops, restaurants, and boating excursions.

 Overnight Location